Skip to Content

 What are the main ingredients?

 Gypsum, (calcium sulfate) is the main ingredient in sidewalk chalk.
-Gypsum is usually found in soil, but can also be made artificially to create the powdery substance used to make sidewalk chalk.
+Gypsum is usually found in soil but can also be made artificially to create the powdery substance used to make sidewalk chalk.

 See Related: Climate Change Jobs Around the World